anandtailwinds/majordomo-ai-docs/python-api/IngestApi.md

 # **create_ingest_pipeline**
 > IngestPipelineInfo create_ingest_pipeline(ingest_pipeline)

-Ingest Pipeline
+Create an ingest pipeline.

-Create a ingest pipeline
+Create a ingest pipeline as part of a data store to add documents.

 ### Example